 Word Count, Pages, and Chapter Length

-Because the child is new to reading independently, the chapters should be 500-700 words.
+Because the child is new to reading independently, the chapters should be 500-700 words each.
 Short and sweet.
 This helps with the ‘easy wins.’

-Along with having easy wins, shorter chapters allow the young reader to pause or stop reading at the end of a chapter.
+Along with easy wins, shorter chapters allow young readers to pause or stop reading at the end of each chapter.
 This makes reading less tiresome.

-Considering the word count per chapter, having 10-20 chapters is a good amount.
+Considering the word count per chapter, having 10-20 chapters is a good number.

 Plot